rahulr-1006/mappy_mini/REPRODUCE.md

 | claude-sonnet-5 | 2.00 | 10.00 |
 | claude-opus-5 | 5.00 | 25.00 |

-Verified 2026-06-24 against Anthropic's published pricing.
-Re-check
-<https://www.anthropic.com/pricing> before quoting them, since a stale rate
-table silently reprices every number in this file.

 Deriving cost at read time rather than storing it is deliberate: correcting a rate reprices history instead of leaving stale figures baked into old records.
 Local generations are free and record a cost of zero.

----

-## What will not reproduce exactly

-Be honest about this when comparing.
-Three different kinds of number are quoted in the README and they have three different reliabilities.

-**Deterministic, should match exactly.** The 67 tests, the rule catalog, the INCOSE characteristic mapping, and the cost arithmetic for a given token count.

-**Stable in shape, not in digits.** The suite and head-to-head rates, token counts, and latencies.
-Both providers sample at a non-zero temperature, so first-pass rate and output volume move between runs.
-The pattern the README draws on is what survives re-running: the repair loop closes most of the gap between first-pass and final conformance, and the local model produces less output than the hosted one.
-A single run's exact percentage does not survive, and the README quotes it as a measurement of one run rather than a benchmark.

-Latency depends on your hardware and, for the hosted model, on network and server load.
-The local figures assume the model is already resident.
-A cold first call after `ollama pull` pays the load cost and will look much worse.

-**One observed run, reported as such.** The claim that generating a diagram from kept requirements took proposed trace links from 5 to 10 and dropped orphan blocks from 7 to 1 is a single before-and-after on one ground station example, not an averaged result.
-The procedure reproduces, generate a diagram with no requirements kept, then keep a set and regenerate, and the direction should hold.
-The specific integers will not.

-Nothing in this file establishes that a generated requirement is *correct*.
-It establishes that the pipeline behaves the way the README says it does.
-The [Limitations](README.md#limitations) section is the honest boundary.